Tarakeswar: Bus

+Rail transport

 The town has a status of Model Station of Eastern Railway.
 The distance between Howrah and Tarakeswar is 58 km.
 It serves as a transportation center for potato and other green vegetables in the southern Bengal.

 The Howrah-Tarakeswar line was opened in 1885.
 Tarakeswar railway station was also a terminal for the Bengal Provincial Railway.
 It is part of the Kolkata Suburban Railway system.
 Tarakeswar Railway Station is declared as a Multifunctional Station.
 Tarakeswar railway station is one of the most important station of Eastern Railway.
 The present Railway Line between Sheoraphuli railway station and Tarakeswar has been extended to Bishnupur in Bankura.
 Tarakeswar Railway station Enquiry number is: 03212276190.
 There are also many new rail projects from Tarakeswar.
 Those projects are Tarakeswar - Dhaniakhali - Magra Line, Tarakeswar - Champadanga - Amta - Bagnan Line, Tarakeswar - Baruipara line etc.

 Communication

 Champadanga area Telephone Exchange with dialling code 03212 serves: Begampur, Bhagabatipur, Champadanga, Chanditala, Dihi-batpur, Dwarhatta, Piyasara, Gopinagar, Haripal, Harinkhola, Jangipara, Jinpur, Dulalbati, Mashat, Nalikul, Rajbalahat, Shaympur, Pratiharpur, Loknath, Tarakeswar, Talpur, Taukipur and Mayapur.
 WCDMA and LTE network are also available here.